 - (2) 15-ounce cans whole pinto beans, drained and rinsed

-- 4 tablespoon mild to medium salsa
+- 4 tablespoon mild to medium salsa, Store-bought or homemade, see Notes

 - ½ tsp cumin